Click on the names below to view each candidate's bio, or just scroll down the page to view them all.

 Candidate for President

-My name is Eliza Fowler.
-I was born and raised in Northern Vermont until I came to RIT and started the ASLIE program.
-I graduated in 2016 and have spent the last couple years working in the Department of Access Services at RIT as a staff interpreter and interim professional development program coordinator.
+Eliza Fowler was born and raised in Northern Vermont until she came to RIT and matriculated into the ASLIE program.
+She graduated in 2016 and works in the Department of Access Services at RIT as a staff interpreter and interim professional development program coordinator.
 She recently graduated with her Masters in Business Administration from RIT.

 Eliza has previously served one term as Treasurer and a year as President of GVRRID and has been actively involved in several other GVR projects and committees including the 2022 Region 1 Conference Planning Committee.